*Updated on July 30, 2021*

 To learn more about Black Panther Party (BPP), New Afrikan, and Black Liberation Army political prisoners, see the documentary films The FBI’s War on Black America: COINTELPRO, Cointelpro 101, or visit the Prison Activist Resource Center and the Jericho Movement.

-The Water Protector Prisoners are prisoners of empire who have been incarcerated for their resistance to the Dakota Access Pipe Line and its threats to the Missouri River and the Standing Rock Sioux people.
-Currently there are two people still serving sentences.
-To find out more about the Water Protectors visit:
+The Water Protector Prisoners were prisoners of empire incarcerated for their resistance to the Dakota Access Pipe Line and its threats to the Missouri River and the Standing Rock Sioux people.
+Currently there is one person still serving a sentence:

 - Michael Rattler Markus was sentenced on September 27, 2018 to 36 months in prison.